 - Let all your medical decisions be known.
 [Learn More: Get an Advance Directive, which is your Living Will and Health Care Proxy snuggled together in a neat little package]

 - Neatly organize all your important papers so even a stranger could understand them.
 This means the bills will still be paid and the power will stay on.
 [Learn More: All You Need To Know About Organizing Important Documents]

 - Document and share where you keep those priceless digital photos and videos you've taken of the family so they won't disappear into a digital void.
 [Learn More: How To Create A Digital Estate Plan]

 People Without Kids Under 18

 Choose one (Again, please do it in your head since this isn’t one those interactive quizzes.)

-- If I were to drop dead tomorrow, my friends and family, while sad, would be able to close out my estate within a reasonable amount of time.
+- If something were to happen to me tomorrow, my friends and family, while sad, would be able to close out my estate within a reasonable amount of time.

-- If I were to drop dead tomorrow, my friends and family, while sad, would have to spend the next year unraveling the mess I’ve left behind.
+- If something were to happen to me tomorrow, my friends and family, while sad, would have to spend the next year unraveling the mess I’ve left behind.
 Their sadness will probably turn to frustration.
 Sorry!